nz-trust-framework/DISTF-reference-architecture/ARF.md

 The [New Zealand Identification Standards](https://www.digital.govt.nz/standards-and-guidance/identity/identification-management/guidance/guide-to-authenticator-types) classify authenticators into three groups:

 -  **Knowledge factor**: something you know.
 Examples include a password, a PIN code, or a shared secret.
--  **Posession factor**: something you possess.
+-  **Possession factor**: something you possess.
 Examples include a credential, a passkey, or a one-time code generator.
 -  **Biometric factor**: something you are or do.
 Examples include facial, fingerprint, or iris recognition.

 The choice of authenticator is an important design decision when implementing a facilitation service (for instance, digital wallet) given the level of assurance it provides to both credential services issuing credentials, and to relying parties needing to trust that the user of the credential is the person the credential was issued to.